 The Carrizo-Wilcox, Queen City, Sparta, and Yegua-Jackson aquifers outcrop within the District's boundaries in northeast to southwest trending belts paralleling the Gulf coastline.
 An aquifer outcrop map is included for Brazos and Robertson counties in Figure 3.
-The aquifer outcrops extend outside of the District into adjacent counties as shown on the map above.
+The aquifer outcrops extend outside of the two counties shown on the map.